itislei/DKU-Library-Data-Visualization-Tutorials/NVivo/Dataset/README_Sample_Dataset.md

 ---

 ## Notes on Use
-This sample dataset is intended solely for instructional use in this NVivo tutorial.
+This sample dataset is intended solely for instructional use in the NVivo 14 Windows and Mac tutorial.

 ---